AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 By integrating with Adobe Campaign you can manage email delivery, content and forms directly in AEM as a Cloud Service.
 Configuration steps in both Adobe Campaign Classic and AEM as a Cloud Service are needed to enable the bidirectional communication between solutions.

 Please note that AEM as a Cloud Service and Adobe Campaign Classic can also be used independently.
-For example, marketers can start creating their campaigns and targeting in Adobe Campaign, while content creators can work on the design in AEM as a Cloud Service.
+For example, marketers can start creating campaigns and use targeting in Adobe Campaign, while content creators can work on the design in AEM as a Cloud Service.

 ## Integration workflow {#integration-workflow}

-The following chapters detail the steps needed to integrate the solutions.
+The following chapters detail how to integrate the solutions.
 This requires configuration steps both in Adobe Campaign Classic and AEM as a Cloud Service.

-You will learn how to:
+As such, you will learn how to:

 * [Create the Operator User](#create-operator)
 * [Configure AEM as a Cloud Service for the integration](#aem-configuration)